 Work Outfit 17: BLAZER + BUTTON DOWN + TROUSERS + PUMPS

 If you need to dress up for a meeting or for an interview with higher management you definitely have the means to do so with the essentials from the list!
 Here I combined my most “professional” items to create a stylish and badass outfit!
-My main essentials are in all black, so instead of going with a floral or pink top I decided to wear a bold striped shirt to give a bolder feel.
+My main essentials are in all black, so instead of going with a floral or pink top, I decided to wear a bold striped shirt to give a bolder feel.
 I added a statement necklace and stud earrings to complete the look!

 What about wearing flannel and plaid in professional work outfits?

 I think it depends on what you pair the plaid with and what pieces that you wear in plaid.
-When wearing plaid or flannel items make sure you pair it with a classy pencil skirt or well-tailored trouser pants.
-You need to balance the casual nature of plaid with something simple, classic and chic.
-Khaki pants are more on the casual side, so pairing it with a casual print, like plaid, would make the outfit overall pretty casual looking.
+When wearing plaid or flannel items make sure you pair them with a classy pencil skirt or well-tailored trouser pants.
+You need to balance the casual nature of plaid with something simple, classic, and chic.
+Khaki pants are more on the casual side, so pairing them with a casual print, like plaid, would make the outfit overall pretty casual looking.
 It’s best to pair the plaid item with solid darker items.
 A plaid shirt with black trousers, a plaid skirt with a solid sweater.

-When wearing plaid to the office stay away from hairstyles you would pair with plaid on the farm (ponytail, braiding, etc.) Go more formal and unexpected with a high bun, a French twist or in waves!
+When wearing plaid to the office stay away from hairstyles you would pair with plaid on the farm (ponytail, braiding, etc.) Go more formal and unexpected with a high bun, a French twist, or in waves!

 You can also add plaid to your wardrobe with accessories.
 Try a plaid handbag or a plaid paid pair of flats.
 They add an instant trend update to an existing work look.